FAQ

 Future guesstimated tax rates should be prohibited in all district tax measure materials.
 Those guesses are always wrong and result in misleading taxpayers/voters.
 Voters are voting on amounts – not future rates.

-Most citizens aren’t even aware of these special February and April elections let alone that tax measures are on them.
-And most of these measures only have pro arguments in the LVPs (Local Voters’ Pamphlets).
+Most of these measures only have pro arguments in the LVPs (Local Voters’ Pamphlets).
 Sometimes, there are 0 con arguments and 2 pro arguments for a single tax measure.
 This happens when only 1 person was selected to be on the con committee and that person, unethically, submitted another pro argument.
 Up to 3 people are supposed to be on each committee – pro and con.

 School districts should not be allowed to select con committee members for the LVPs for their own measures.
+It is a blatant conflict of interest.
 The county auditor should be completely responsible for selecting con committee volunteers with ample time and information to do a thorough job.

 In the February 2024 election, there were 21 school district bonds.
 For almost all of those 21 school district bonds, fewer than 25% of eligible voters voted to raise taxes on 100% of citizens in the respective tax area.
 So a small percentage of citizens are making tax decisions for all.